-Description: This heron can be visible wading in water, spearing fish with its long beak, or flying over with neck and legs tucked.
+Description: This heron can be seen wading in water, spearing fish with its long beak, or flying over with neck and legs tucked.

-One of the most peaceful summer scenes at the Garden is observing a Great Blue Heron standing in one of the lagoons.
+One of the most peaceful summer scenes at the Garden is observing a great blue heron standing in one of the lakes.

 Suddenly, the heron takes off, revealing its 6-foot wingspan and looking like a prehistoric flying dinosaur.
 In flight, the great blue can be confused with the similarly sized sandhill crane.
 But the heron holds its neck curved, looking like it is tucked into its shoulder, while the crane holds its neck straight and elongated.